inno-devops-labs/S24-core-course-labs/app_python/README.md

 This command will run the container in detached mode (`-d`) and map port 5000 on the host to port 5000 in the container.

 Now you can access the application on `http://localhost:5000` in browser.

+### Unit Tests
+I have several tests:
+- Check that application give response without errors
+- Check if the application response once and one more time after that, then the second responses will differ from the first
+- Check if the application response once and one more time after that, then the second responses will be more recent time than the first